MetaID-Labs/metaid/README.md

 }
 ```

 #### Step 2 - We can generate PINID based on this schema.
-It is worth noting that you need to transform binary image data to hex format with Buffer.from method.
+It is worth noting that you need to transform binary image data to hex format with Buffer.from method

 ```ts
 type CreateOptions = {